 - A commitment to professional development and willingness to attend training and conferences.

-The current salary range (Pay Range 1FX) for City of Milwaukee residents is $62,338-$87,270 annually, and the non-resident annual salary range is $60,809-$85,129.
+The current salary range (PG 1FX) is $62,338-$87,270 annually, and the resident incentive salary range for City of Milwaukee residents is $64,209-$89,889 annually.
 Appointment above the minimum is possible based upon level of experience and other qualifications and is subject to approval.